razordb9/Portfolio/src/routes/blog/HTCWDB.md

 ---
 title: How to create Web design business
 date: '2024-01-01'
+subtext: 'This would be my approche for creating a web design business'
+publisher: 'Thomas Hudson-Zaußnig'
 ---

 ## Create a Business plan
 * Company description
 * Employees
 * Legal structure